AusBoone/Melody-Generator/README.md

 ### User interface
 - GUI previews the melody before saving and can reload saved preferences
 - Web interface provides a WAV preview via FluidSynth
+- Playback page now surfaces a session summary detailing tempo, harmony options and ML toggles so you can quickly confirm your selections before exporting.

 ### Output customization
 - Dynamic velocity for a more natural sound